-With effect from 1st April 2026, Form 121 replaces Form 15G and Form 15H.
+Form 121 is a self declaration form for TDS deduction at nil rate.
+It replaces Form 15G and Form 15H, with effect from 1st April 2026.
 Form 121 is a unified self-declaration form under Income Tax Act 2025 read with the Income Tax Rules 2026.
 However, the purpose of Form 121 remains the same but simplifies the process by providing a single declaration form for all taxpayers instead of separate forms based on age.

 Income Tax Forms 2026